sysrecall/task/README.md

 - Implement persistent database storage (PostgreSQL or MySQL).
 - Implement cache invalidation strategies and TTL management for Redis.
 - Improve frontend UI/UX with a component library (e.g., Shadcn).
+- Make the app accessible to other devices through a reverse proxy (e.g., Nginx)